jmclean-coder/MovieShelfFE/README.md

 * React Router

 ### Server Dependencies
-Refer to the backend repo at https://github.com/jmclean-coder/MovieShelfBE for instructions to set up the backend server and PostGreSQL
+Refer to the [Backend Repo](https://github.com/jmclean-coder/MovieShelfBE) for instructions to set up the backend server and PostGreSQL

 ### Installation: